joedski/musings/Vue General/Journal 2020-06-30 - Modal and Alert State Musing.md

 I guess this just follows the general unboxing principle of things like passing a promise in or the like.

-You could even have extra props on the state value if you wanted, if you wanted customizable modal appearance.
+You could even have extra props on the state value if you wanted, say if you wanted customizable modal appearance.
 It'd just become:

 ```typescript
 type ShowableState<T> =